amedeo-giuliani/wireless-communications/README.md

-# Simulations of wireless communications concept
+# Simulations of wireless communications concepts